soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 1: Create a device set using a filter

 1. In the left-hand menu, select the _Device sets_ menu item.
-You will see a single default device set in the list.Press the _+ New_ button in the upper right-hand side of the listing.
+You will see a single default device set in the list.
+Select the _+ New_ button in the upper right-hand side of the listing.

     ![A screen displays the current device sets.
 There is a add new button circled.](media/device-set-list.png "Device set listing")